Pinlyu3/CellAnn_shinyapp/README.md

 ### installation

-1.Click on the green "Code" button on the right-hand side of this page.
+1. Click on the green "Code" button on the right-hand side of this page.

-2.Click on "Download ZIP" from the drop-down menu.
+2. Click on "Download ZIP" from the drop-down menu.

-3.Your browser should start downloading a ZIP file containing the entire CellAnn repository.
+3. Your browser should start downloading a ZIP file containing the entire CellAnn repository.

-4.After downloading is finished, unzip the CellAnn_version1.0.zip* files
+4. After downloading is finished, unzip the CellAnn_version1.0.zip* files

 ### run CellAnn